Friends of the Soviet Union (Norway)

-Friends of the Soviet Union (Sovjet-Unionens venner) was an organization in Norway, promoting relations with the Soviet Union.
+Friends of the Soviet Union (Sovjet-Unionens venner) was an organization in Norway, promoting good relations with the Soviet Union.
 The organization was founded in 1928.
 It worked closely with the Communist Party of Norway.

-Adam Egede-Nissen was chairman of the organization 1933-1935.
+Adam Egede-Nissen was chairman of the organization from 1933-1935.
 From 1935 to 1940, Nordahl Grieg was chairman of the organization.

 The organization, along with the Communist Party, was banned under the German occupation on August 16, 1940.